tytydraco/yessleep/out/Kawarthas_93.md

+Pt.1

 *This is story is written on the behest of the last survivor of the events that took place in Cottage Country in 93.
 They want their story told before it happens again*

+Night 1:

 Picture it.
-Eastern Ontario, Summer of 1993.
-Eastern Ontarios Best Rock 91.5 The Owl's Canadian Summer rock playlist was in full swing.
+Eastern Ontario, Summer of 1993, the regional radio station 91.5; referred locally as The Owl.
+A Canadian Summer rock playlist was in full swing.

 "GIVE ME A HOOOOOOT!"